SOCCOM-BGCArgo/ARGO_PROCESSING/MFILES/GUIS/SAGE_O2Argo/README_SageO2Argo.txt

 		d. consider climatology reference preferences (if your float does not take air-cal measurements, GUI will default to World Ocean Atlas).
 	PREP DATA (TO BE DONE FOR EACH NEW FLOAT YOU'D LIKE TO VISUALIZE)
 		a. organize files defined in 4., may need to download from GDAC (ftp.ifremer.fr; or usgodae.org)
-		b. convert *Mprof.nc to ODV*.TXT by running mprof2mat.m followed by mprofmat2ODV.m (function, see inputs in file).
+		b. convert *Sprof.nc to ODV*.TXT by running ARGOsprofmat2ODV.m (located in ...\ARGO_PROCESSING\MFILES\GUIS\SAGE_O2Argo\SProf_Conversion\, see inputs in file).
+NOTE that this process takes some time...so you may want to run a loop for all floats you are interested in viewing in the background at your convenience, in advance of a DMQC session.
 		c. be sure TXT file produced in b. is stored in float-specific directory described in 4.
 	RUN GUI
 		a. type >> sageO2Argo